OWASP/owasp-mastg/techniques/android/MASTG-TECH-0112.md

 platform: android
 ---

-Flutter is an open-source UI SDK by Google for building natively compiled applications across mobile, web, and desktop from a single codebase.
+Flutter is an open source UI SDK from Google for building natively compiled applications for mobile, web, and desktop from a single codebase.
 Dart, the programming language used in Flutter, is key to its functionality, offering language features and performance optimizations that enable efficient development of high-quality cross-platform apps.

 A Dart snapshot is a pre-compiled representation of a Dart program that allows for faster startup times and efficient execution.
-In Flutter application development, the primary focus is on the AOT (Ahead-of-Time) snapshot, as it is used in all Flutter mobile applications.
+Flutter application development focuses is on the AOT (Ahead-of-Time) snapshot, which is used in all Flutter mobile apps.

 There are significant challenges in reverse engineering Dart AOT snapshots due to several factors.
 The generated assembly code uses distinctive features, including specific registers, calling conventions, and integer encoding, making analysis more complex.
 In addition, information about each class in the snapshot must be read sequentially, preventing random access and requiring engineers to sift through potentially irrelevant classes to locate the one of interest.
 Moreover, the format lacks documentation and has evolved considerably over time, further complicating the reverse engineering process.
 These unique characteristics of the Flutter framework make reverse engineering Flutter applications particularly difficult.